Bylaws of the Queer Neuropsychological Society (QNS)

 2.1 Granting Membership.

 2.1a Admission to Membership.
 Those who seek membership in the Society shall complete a membership application, the contents of which are determined by the Membership Committee.
-The Membership Committee will review each complete application and determine eligibility based on standards determined by that committee.
 Membership status will be granted upon receipt of appropriate dues, if any, and will take effect for a one-year period.
 In the event that the Membership Committee rejects an application for membership, the candidate will be apprised in writing of the specific reason for the rejection; the application may appeal in writing to the Membership Committee for reconsideration.
 If the appeal is rejected, the applicant may submit a final appeal to the Executive Board.
 In this event, the Membership Committee will also issue a written summary of the issue to the Executive Board, which will issue a final decision on the matter during their regular meeting.

 2.1b Membership Renewal.
 Membership shall be automatically continued annually.
 Members may resign membership and terminate participatory rights via direct written request to the Membership Committee.
 Dues paid for the year will not be refunded.